Les Cactus

 It reached number 4 in the French singles chart in March 1967, selling over 400,000 copies.

-The song was referenced by French Prime Minister Georges Pompidou in the Assemblée Nationale to indicate his feelings towards his former Finance Minister, Valéry Giscard d'Estaing, who was a harsh critic of his successor Michel Debré: "As Jacques Dutronc says, there is a cactus here".
+"Les Cactus" was referenced by French Prime Minister Georges Pompidou in the Assemblée Nationale to indicate his feelings towards his former Finance Minister, Valéry Giscard d'Estaing, who was a harsh critic of his successor Michel Debré: "As Jacques Dutronc says, there is a cactus here".
 The comment made front-page news.

-A live cover of the song was released as a single by Vanessa Paradis in 1994.

-The song was covered by The Last Shadow Puppets on their The Dream Synopsis EP.
+A live cover of the song was released as a single by Vanessa Paradis in 1994, and it was covered by The Last Shadow Puppets on their The Dream Synopsis EP.

 Track listing

 Words by Jacques Lanzmann and music by Jacques Dutronc, except "La Compapade", words and music by Jacques Dutronc.